-2018’s competition sees the return of a semi-final elimination round, which will take the form of public chamber recitals (Festival Theatre Studio) by all contestants on 18-19 August, with all recitals produced by BBC Radio 3 for distribution to the Euroradio network (as well as via web stream).
+2018’s competition saw the return of a semi-final elimination round, which took the form of public chamber recitals (Festival Theatre Studio) by all contestants on 18-19 August, with all recitals produced by BBC Radio 3 for distribution to the Euroradio network (as well as via web stream).

 The first Eurovision Young Musicians (EYM) was held in Manchester (UK) on 11 June 1982.
 Since then it has been held six times in Vienna, twice in Cologne and Switzerland (Geneva, Lucerne) and once each in Copenhagen, Amsterdam, Brussels, Warsaw, Lisbon, Bergen and Berlin.

 2018: Semi-finals, 18 minutes per contestant / Final, 90 minutes

 2018: RTSH (Albania), RTBF (Belgium), HRT (Croatia), Czech TV, ERR (Estonia), WDR (Germany), ERT (Greece), MTVA (Hungary), Kan IPBC (Israel), PBS (Malta), NRK (Norway), TVP (Poland), RTR (Russia), RTV (San Marino), RTVS (Slovenia), RTVE (Spain), SVT (Sweden), BBC (United Kingdom)